nikumar1206/loco/notes.md

 - Make loco multi-tenant, multi-app setup thats backed by a database.
   - currently everything is stored in k8s; this needs to be moved to a Postgres or similar.
   - db will source of truth, in case k8s goes down, loco should be rebuildable through the database.
 - Metrics/Logging/Tracing
   - use [OpenObserve](https://openobserve.ai/) as the combined solution
   - for Loco-API itself, we will use auto-instrumentation.
   - All logs/tracing/metrics must include tenant and app-id combination
   - can potentially create dashboards dynamically, or atleast pull the data down.
   - deploy a self-hosted instance on monitoring.loco.deploy-app.com
 - Profiles

   - introduce multi-profile deployments to handle dev, uat, prod deployments.
   - `loco deploy --profile=dev`
   - profiles should be specifiable in loco.toml.

     ```toml
     [Profile.dev]
       CPU = "100m"
       Memory = "128Mi"
       BaseDomain = "dev.deploy-app.com"

     [Profile.prod]
       CPU = "500m"
       Memory = "1Gi"
       Replicas.Max = 5
     ```

-- logs cmd should take an output flag so they can be serialized as JSON and users can use jq
+- support for GRPC routes
+- support for grpc/http/cmd-baed health checks

+- Logs Command

+  - Support for following and tailing x logs.
-  - should also have a simple yank command to grab the whole log as json
+  - CLI table should support a simple freeze as well.
-  - if we ever introduce streaming logs in real time, we should include a freeze

-- Support and test different deployment types: UI, cache (Redis), DB, Blob
+  - -o should take json or table.

-- Tracing
+- Deploy Command

+  - take a token non-interactively via std in, maybe with simple output as well. `loco deploy --non-interactive --token {GH-TOKEN}`
+  - take an image id, so that loco doesnt build the image and we get to skip some steps.
+  - introduce a wait command, that waits for everything to finish
+  - users should always get back some sort of deployment-id or eventid that can be presented for debugging purposes.

-  - deferring for now, don't have an idea for this.
+- Scanning Docker Images; we have a TDD for this

+- Pre-deployment loco needs to check if we can sustain the requested deployment (atleast 2x the requested resources to be safe.)
+- Ensure nodes are in-ready before allowing loco deploy
+- Wait for new pod readiness before marking deploy as successful

+- New commands:

+  - loco web : opens loco website in browser.
+    - --dashboard, --traces? --logs, -- docs, --account
+  - loco env : syncs new env variables, without redeploying
+  - loco scale : updates compute
+    - --replicas, -- cpu, --memory
+  - loco map
+    - generates a map of user's deployments to loco or an app's compute.
+    - --appName or like tenantid name. this is just a nice to have.
+    - project name based?

+- Sometimes docker is sleeping; we need to give better errors, and maybe tell users to just specify --image-id if stuff keeps going wrong.
+- can we check if docker is sleeping before trying to build the image?
+- are we validating that subdomains have not been taken ?
+  - should be done on a per domain basis.
+  - wish we had a database!
+- introduce a project-id.
+Project id will be used to map loco.toml's together.
+- on update, we should update the service as well; my ports were different, but it didnt get applied.
+- debug flag on CLI actually scuffs the terminal output from bubbletea.
+We actually need to write to a log file.
+- In-Cluster Communication

+  - Lets inject service URL via env variables: LOCO\_<APP_NAME>\_URL . (multiple of these, scoped to the project)
+  - other env variables we can add:
+    - LOCO_APP_NAME
+    - LOCO_APP_VERSION ~ tied to git commit?
+    - LOCO_PROFILE
+    - LOCO_DEPLOYMENT_ID ~ loco's deployment id (once we have a DB and everything.)
+    - LOCO_VERSION ~ loco version ? idk if we need to provide this
+    - LOCO_TRACING_ENDPOINT ~ this is the openobserve endpoint to submit traces to
+    - LOCO_METRICS_ENDPOINT ~ this is where loco will be scraping metrics from

+- Resurrector
+  - deployed separately from the cluster
+  - continously monitors and pings cluster health status
+  - if not healthy, try to diagnose? and rebuild whats broken?
+  - needs to be done on a per provider basis

 ---